Skip to main content

 Metadata Filter Syntax

-• Provide values as arrays (even for single values)
+• Provide values as arrays (even for single values).

-• Multiple values for the same key use OR logic
+• Multiple values for the same key use OR logic.

-• Different keys use AND logic
+• Different keys use AND logic.

-Example filter combinations:
+Example filter structure:

-"metadata-filters": [
+[

-{ "metadata.department": ["engineering", "product"] }, // engineering OR product
+{ "metadata.department": ["engineering", "product"] },

-{ "metadata.status": ["approved"] } // AND status = approved
+{ "metadata.status": ["approved"] }

 ]